 Individual Studies range from 2-5 units per term and can be independent or part of a group and may include directed readings, guided independent and collaborative research, project and event planning, and networking opportunities.
 The SJRC is not an academic department therefore units for Individual Studies must be coordinated through the faculty advisor's home department.
-SJRC sponsored projects are overseen by either the Center Director or Assistant Director and coordinated through the Sociology department however can be supported by any faculty affiliate.
+SJRC sponsored projects overseen by the Center Director are coordinated through the Sociology department however can be sponsored by any faculty affiliate.

 Want to major in Science and Justice?
 Consider an Individual Study.